Menu Close

 Biostatistics and Study Design Program

-Biostatistics consultations focus on research study design and protocol development (including sample size justification, randomization, sampling, development of statistical analysis plans), statistical analysis and interpretation, manuscript and report preparation, independent statistical reviews, fully automated and reproducible reports, including for DSMB, and advanced computing and innovative methods.
+Biostatistics consultations focus on research study design and protocol development (including sample size justification, randomization, sampling, development of statistical analysis plans), statistical analysis and interpretation, manuscript and report preparation, independent statistical reviews, fully automated and reproducible reports, advanced computing and innovative methods.
+World leaders in statistical biomarker development, clinical trial design, analysis of complex longitudinal, clustered and censored designs, and the analysis of electronic health records provide expertise where the need arises.

-Data management consultations include reviews of database design and data collection instruments, programming and development of analyzable datasets from the EPIC electronic medical record database, development of custom data collection systems, preparing data for analysis and reporting (including extracting and merging data from multiple sources, creating analytic datasets from raw data, data reconfiguration and formatting), administration, access and support to the REDCap (Research Electronic Data Capture) web application.
+Data management consultations include reviews of database design and data collection instruments, development of custom data collection systems, preparing data for analysis and reporting (including extracting and merging data from multiple sources, creating analytic datasets from raw data, data reconfiguration and formatting), administration, access and support to the REDCap (Research Electronic Data Capture) web application, and programming and development of analyzable datasets from the EPIC electronic medical record database.

-Discussing your project with a member of our staff is strongly encouraged for all investigators who do not already have biostatistical support as part of their funded protocols.
+Discussing your project with a member of our program is strongly encouraged for all investigators who do not already have biostatistical support as part of their funded protocols.

 Visit the tabs below to learn more.